 But the king of carbonated drinks hasn’t rested on its laurels.
 You might remember their ad ‘A Coke for Christmas’ from last year, and they also work closely with the charity FareShare in providing food to those in need over the holidays.
 On top of all that, the infamous Christmas truck now also embarks on a UK tour each year, attracting consumers desperate for a glimpse of the iconic vehicle and building excitement in the brand even more.

 We’ve talked a lot about TV adverts pushing brand awareness so far, but Etsy’s Christmas campaign takes a different direction.
 Their Christmas Gift Guides have become a big hit with shoppers, offering help and suggestions based on a few bits of information.

 It’s pretty clever really, they’re not overtly pushing themselves or their products onto consumers who’re already bombarded with options, but they’re pointing them in the right direction which increases the chances they’ll buy something.
 They use Christmas to drive sales their own way.

 Back to TV adverts and H&M really hit the nail on the head with their ‘Come Together’ Christmas ad.
-The credits themself were impressive enough (directed by Wes Anderson and starring Adrien Brody), but the story of a train conductor who threw a party for his passengers following their encounter with a snowstorm really pulled on viewers’ heartstrings and got people talking.
+The credits themselves were impressive enough (directed by Wes Anderson and starring Adrien Brody), but the story of a train conductor who threw a party for his passengers following their encounter with a snowstorm really pulled on viewers’ heartstrings and got people talking.

 Of course, it helps they have the budget to hire big names, but the success of the advert highlights the power of human emotion and how it can help a brand stick with consumers.
 H&M isn’t the only one to tap into this idea either, Apple’s ‘Misunderstood’ Christmas ad equally steeped in sentimentality and was also a big success.